celiac and weight gain

 Why do some people gain weight with celiac disease?

-It’s never as simple as someone is just “stuffing” their face full of gluten-free processed foods.
+It’s never as simple as someone is just eating too many gluten-free processed foods or eating too much.
 This accusation makes me angry to see and I see it everywhere.
 I see it on celiac and gluten-free forums and in the comments of my own page.
 I hate this assumption because It plays into diet culture.

-Weight is not a behavior.
+First, weight is not a behavior.
 Meaning someone’s weight does not define someone’s habits or well-being.
-You can’t look at someone and define their eating habits or health based on how much space they take up.
+You can’t look at someone and define their eating habits or health based on how much space they take up, (as much as people like to try to do it).

 With all of that being said, let’s really dive into the why behind celiac disease weight gain…

 This is entirely normal.
-Your weight gain is a sign that your body is becoming better nourished.
-In short, ITS A GREAT SIGN!
-Yay!
+This weight gain can be a sign that your body is re-nourishing itself – yay!

-Reason number 2: You’re finding GF alternatives that you enjoy / You’re finally able to enjoy food again!
+2: You're finally able to enjoy food again!

-Let your body learn that it can trust food again and don’t fear the few extra pounds that might come along with that.
+Let your body learn that it can trust food again and don’t fear the few extra pounds that might come along with rebuilding that trust.
 (Working with a dietitian might be able to help with this process).

 The nasty symptoms associated with consuming gluten when you have celiac disease can make it difficult to tune into the cues of your body.
 Bloating and constipation can mask hunger and other symptoms can mask fullness.

-As your gut heals and your symptoms become rare, tuning into your hunger and fullness cues will become easier.
+As your gut heals and you experience fewer symptoms, tuning into your hunger and fullness cues will become easier.
 With that, you might also notice weight change as you begin to nourish your body as it desires.

 Weight change with this is also normal.
 Honoring your body’s needs is important and should not be shamed.